gzr7702/MovieGuide/README.md

 #MovieGuide

-An Android Application that can be used to view lists of movies sorted by popularity, top rated, or your favorites.
+An Android Application that can be used to view lists of movies sorted by popularity, top ratings, or the user's favorites.

 ##Dependencies